bkuberek/kotlin-quarkus-booking-service-demo/docs/notes.md

 - **The main challenge** was trying to do custom SQL with Hibernate and Panache.
 I have come to the conclusion it was a waste of time.
 I switched to Jdbi, rewriting the data access layer.

+- While writing the logic for table assignment, Intellij crashed and I lost a lot of unsaved work. ಥ_ಥ

 ---

 [<- Previous (Using the API)](./api.md)